ModiaSim/Modia.jl/docs/src/index.md

   get parameter/init/start values by name (e.g. `getEvaluatedParameter(instantiatedModel, "a.b.c")`) or
   show all parameters.
 For details see the [function docu](https://modiasim.github.io/ModiaResult.jl/stable/Functions.html).

-- New functions to add hidden states and extra results from within functions that are not visible in the generated code:
+- New functions to add states and algebraic variables from within functions that are not visible in the generated code:
-  `Modia.newHiddenState!, Modia.newExtraResult!, Modia.addHiddenState!, Modia.addExtraResult!, Modia.storeResults`.
+  `Modia.new_x_segmented_variable!, Modia.new_w_segmented_variable!, Modia.add_w_segmented_value!`.
+  These functions are called after simulate!(..) is called, but before initialization is performed.
+  For details see example `Modia/test/TestLinearSystems.jl`.

 - simulate!(..): Maximum number of iterations is switched off (DifferentialEquations.jl option set to: maxiters = Int(typemax(Int32)) ≈ 2e9).

+- An instance of a SimulationModel is now a signal table according to [SignalTables.jl](https://github.com/ModiaSim/SignalTables.jl).
+  This means that all functions defined for a signal table (see [function overview](https://modiasim.github.io/SignalTables.jl/stable/Functions/OverviewOfFunctions.html)) can be applied on a SimulationModel.
+Hereby, all Var(..) and Par(..)
+Modia variables are seen as signals of the signal table
+  (so both time varying variables, as well as parameters).
+One benefit is, that its now possible to directly perform standard array operations on results, e.g. `diff = getValues(simulationModel, "a.b.c") - getValues(simulationModel, "b.d.e")`.

 - Docu improved (e.g. links to utility functions documentation added)